 Road (IL Rt 38) in West Chicago.
 View more information about the West Branch DuPage River Trail.

-The proposed trail is currently undergoing Phase 2 Engineering.
+The proposed trail is currently undergoing Phase 1 Engineering.
 This project has been awarded funding through the Surface Transportation Program and Congestion Mitigation and Air Quality program.
-Under the terms of the STP grant, this project must be
+The project is expected to be under construction by 2022.

 Pratt's Wayne Woods Section of the North Central DuPage Regional Trail